mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 role: User
 level: Beginner
 ---
-# Create an In-App message {#create-in-app}
+# Create an In-app message {#create-in-app}

 ![](assets/.png)

-Create campaign

-Select your Campaign type

-Select In-App message then your In-app message surface.

-Click Create
+1. Access the Campaigns menu, then click Create campaign.

+1. In the Actions section, choose the In-app channel and the channel surface to use to send your message, then click Create.

+    For more information on surfaces, refer to this page.

-Edit your properties to modify your Campaign's title and description
+1. From the Properties section, edit your Campaign's title and description.

-Select actions to activate as part of this campaign

-Target your audience.
+1. Define the audience to target.
+To do this, click the Select audience button to display the list of available Adobe Experience Platform segments.
+Learn more on segmentse

+    In the Identity namespace field, choose the namespace to use in order to identify the individuals from the selected segment.
+Learn more on namespaces

+1. Choose the frequency of your trigger when your In-App message will be active:

+    * Show every time
+    * Show once
+    * Show until click through

+1. Choose the event that will trigger your message from the Mobile app trigger drop-down.
+By choosing a trigger, you choose an action done by users which will cause the In-App message to be displayed.

+1. To execute your campaign on a specific date or on a recurring frequency, configure the Schedule section.
+Learn how to schedule campaigns.

-You can now start editing your content.
+You can now start editing your content with the Edit content button.

 ## Message Layout {#message-layout}